 - Smoking cessation classes

-This program provides free child safety seat to eligible families who can not afford them.
+This program provides a free child safety seat to eligible families who cannot afford them.
 To qualify for a free child safety seat, applicants must meet at least one of the following criteria:

 - Be the parent, legal guardian, or foster parent of a child requiring a seat